Volume forms on balanced manifolds and the Calabi-Yau equation: Introduction

 \begin{theorem} Assuming that there exists a Hermitian metric $\alpha$ satisfying \eqref{alpha+}, there exists a unique constant $b$ and a unique smooth function $u$ that solves the equation \eqref{CYBeqn}. \end{theorem}

-We will show two different proofs of this theorem.
-The second proof is more general and will only use that $tr_{\tilde{\omega}_u} E \leq 0$.
-This suggests a strategy for solving the problem in general, by considering a continuity path along this direction.
-The assumption $\sqrt{-1} \pbp \omega^{n-2} \leq 0$ seems to be interesting in itself and an in-depth study of this might be fruitful.
-In addition, it could also be interesting to figure out if this is also a necessary condition for this equation.
-We will discuss these questions in Section \ref{FR}.
+We give two different proofs of this theorem.
+The second method is more general and will only use that $\mathrm{tr}_{\tilde{\omega}_u} E \leq 0$.
+This suggests a potential strategy for solving the problem in general, by considering a continuity path along this direction.
+The assumption $\sqrt{-1} \pbp \omega^{n-2} \leq 0$ seems to be interesting from a geometric perspective.
+These are discussed in Section \ref{FR}.

-In the next section, the geodesic equation is derived and various properties of balanced metrics are shown.
-In the later sections, we derive interior and boundary a priori estimates for the solution.
-The $C^2$ estimates will depend on the gradient terms in a quadratic way.
-Hence we can apply the blow-up argument to get gradient estimates.
+In the Section \ref{GE}, the geodesic equation is derived and various properties associated to the balanced condition are shown.
+In the later sections, we derive interior estimate for $|\p_{tt}|$ and boundary $C^2$ estimates for the solution.
 In Section \ref{CYB}, we show $C^{0}$ estimates for the balanced Calabi-Yau equation.

 \